an image of the Gates Center atrium, with 7 people interacting with a large wall of touchscreen monitors next to a large sign that reads

 Application Review

-DTM Admission Statistics
+DTM Admissions Statistics

 2023 Data

-Applications to UW Listing Computer Science or Computer Engineering as their first choice major
+Applications to UW Listing Computer Science or Computer Engineering as their First-Choice Major

 Acceptance Rate for 2023